cyberfantom2000/NatsMq/README.md

 | Name                    |std::string            | **not defined** |This name is sent as part of the CONNECT protocol.
 There is no default name.[Link](http://nats-io.github.io/nats.c/group__opts_group.html#ga1c529d347be0fe2eec17c7f4698e283e)|
 | Token                   |std::string            | **not defined** |To instruct the client library to use this token when connecting to a server that requires authentication.
 [Link](http://nats-io.github.io/nats.c/group__opts_group.html#gad58a5b9dabadeebda30e952ff7b39193)|
 | UserCreds               |NatsMq::UserCredentials| **not defined** |To instruct the client library to use those credentials when connecting to a server that requires authentication.
 [Link](http://nats-io.github.io/nats.c/group__opts_group.html#ga5b99da7dd74aac3be962f323c3863d9e)|

-## Communication
-You can contact me about the problem and improvements by mail Tak.sebek@yandex.ru.
-Please note that I can take a long time to answer.